jax79sg/kubejob/single-train/README.md

 2. Prepare Dockerfile file
 3. Build a docker image
 4. Export/Save the docker image as a file
-5. Prepare kubernetes job yaml file
-6. Transfer to Kubernetes client
+5. Transfer to Kubernetes client

 ### On the Kubernetes client
 0. Load datasets onto S3
 1. Load the docker image file as a docker image
 2. Push the docker image to the Docker Registry
+3. Prepare kubernetes job yaml file
-3. Run the job yaml file
+4. Run the job yaml file

 ## Step-by-Step
 ### On your own computer